sinclab/sinclab.github.io/index.md

 {% capture text %}

 We believe that scientific progress thrives when it is open, collaborative, and rooted in community.
 Our research promotes open science tools, resources for trainees, and the sharing of open-source code and data to foster collaboration and transparency.
 We are committed to these values both in the lab and in the broader field, recognizing that science is best when it brings together different backgrounds and perspectives.
-Through partnerships within the local community and the greater New York Metropolitan area, we aim to apply a community-based scientific approach to improve medicine and policy, working toward a more impactful future for all.
+Through partnerships within the local community and the greater New York Metropolitan area, we apply a community-based scientific approach to improve medicine and policy, working toward a more impactful future for all.

 {% endcapture %}